Detroit-Free-Press/Mich_air_permits_2021/README.md

 Demographic data used for analysis and presentation are downloaded directly from the U.S. Census Bureau.
 Specifically, [race and ethnicity data by census block](https://data.census.gov/cedsci/table?q=P2&g=0400000US26%241000000&tid=DECENNIALPL2020.P2) and block group in Michigan are 2020 decennial census data.
 And [poverty data](https://data.census.gov/cedsci/table?text=poverty&g=0400000US26%241500000&d=ACS%205-Year%20Estimates%20Detailed%20Tables&tid=ACSDT5Y2019.B17021) are the latest 5-year American Community Survey (ACS) estimates, 2019.

 ## Contact and questions?
-Feel free to send an e-mail to Kristi Tanner at ktanner@freepress.com.
+E-mail Kristi Tanner at ktanner@freepress.com with questions about the data or to ask about reuse.
 Also, consider buying a [digital subscription](https://cm.freep.com/specialoffer).
 Without your support projects like this would not be possible.